[[meta copyright="Copyright © 2005, 2006, 2007, 2008

 * Simplify the IPC Semantics

-down those things, and get rid of them without requiring many changes
+those things, and get rid of them without requiring many changes in the

 * Temporary mappings for Client-Server memory transfers